Christopher Meyer, JD, Of Counsel

 Upon graduation in May 2005, Meyer commissioned into the active service.
 Meyer’s Military Occupational Specialty (MOS) was as a 35D ‘Tactical Military Intelligence Officer.’
 Meyer served with the 519th Military Police Headquarters and Headquarters Detachment.
 The 519th deployed to Iraq in 2008.

 While in Iraq, Meyer’s unit was in charge of over-watch and area security for a village named Ashraf, about 20 miles northeast of Baghdad.
 Part of Meyer’s duties near Ashraf was working at a checkpoint about three and a half miles outside the wire.
 He would talk to locals and find out about the various issues in their area.
-It was a small forward operating base and the environment and work was very challenging.
-He ended up injuring several discs in his back, and still has pain from those injuries to this day.
+It was a small forward operating base and the environment and work were very challenging.
+He ended up injuring several discs in his back and still has pain from those injuries to this day.

 During the second half of his deployment, Meyer and his unit re-missioned to Baghdad where they took over detainee operations.
 As the military intelligence officer for the facility, his main job was to keep the facility calm by carefully placing detainees throughout the facility.